|

 Isosceles Triangle -- from Wolfram MathWorld

-An isosceles triangle is a triangle with (at least) two equal sides.
 In the figure above, the two equal sides have length and the remaining side has length .
 This property is equivalent to two angles of the triangle being equal.
 An isosceles triangle therefore has both two equal sides and two equal angles.
+The name derives from the Greek iso (same) and skelos (leg).

-Isosceles Triangle – Definition, Properties, and Examples
+Isosceles Triangle - Definition, Angles, Properties, Examples

 |